jundalisay/superb/content/en/research/bacon/nova/book-1/chapter-01.md

 - They must renounce their notions for a while, and begin to get acquainted with things.

-{{< s v="37" >}} Our method intitially match that of the skeptics.
-But we are very different and opposite in our <!--  most widely, and are completely opposed to each other in their --> conclusion.
+{{< s v="37" >}} Our method intitially matches that of the skeptics.
+- But we are very different and opposite in our <!--  most widely, and are completely opposed to each other in their --> conclusion.

 They assert that nothing can be known.
-But we say that a small part of nature can be known by the present method.
+- But we say that a small part of nature can be known by the present method.

-Their next step, however, is to destroy the authority of the senses and understanding, while we invent and supply them with assistance.
+Their next step, however, is to destroy the authority of the senses and understanding.
+- But we invent and supply them with assistance.